Seattle businesses hoping down Mariners not quite out of playoffs

 It’s a risk, Andrews concedes, but he sees it as part of a larger effort to build a long-term fan base.
 However this season ends, the Mariners are “going to have high hopes and high expectations going into next season,” Andrews says.
 “The bandwagon still has a lot of seats.”

-At the Chukar Cherries stand, Baker was also calculating how to prepare for a any Mariners playoff bump — albeit with a slightly more complicated concern.
+At the Chukar Cherries stand, Baker was also calculating how to prepare for any Mariners playoff bump — albeit with a slightly more complicated concern.

 Although Baker expects extra business before and after Saturday’s game, she also has to prepare for a plunge business once the game itself starts “because everyone’s going down to that side of town to the game or to the bars or whatever.”